henryhall897/wikimesh/home.md

 ---

 ## Structure
-**WikiMesh** Primarily focuses on self hosted projects by contributors to create a wide network of information greater than any one person can do by themselves.
+**WikiMesh** Primarily focuses on self hosted projects by contributors to create a wide network of information greater than any one person can gather by themselves.
 Knowledge in **WikiMesh** is organized into consistent categories:

 - **Selfhosted:** Documentation and guides for running your own apps and services.